jlacar/jlacar.github.io/kotlin/0to1in5.md

 result(testInput).also(::println).also { check(it == 26) }
 ```

-Now that we have guard rail, let's move on to refactoring.
+With that guardrail in place, I could safely move on to refactoring.

 ## Refactoring #1 - simplify the call chain

-As noted in the previous article, IDEA was telling me that I could simplify the call chain.
-Ok.
+IDEA was telling me that I could simplify the call chain.
+In other words, `filter()` was redundant and could be
+eliminated.
 ```kotlin
 val digitLengths = listOf(2, 3, 4, 7)